-UGI made capital contributions to AmeriGas OLP during Fiscal 2023, which in aggregate represented one equity cure that is eligible to eliminate any EBITDA shortfalls through December 31, 2023, in accordance with the 2022 AmeriGas OLP Credit Agreement.
+UGI made capital contributions to AmeriGas OLP during Fiscal 2023, a portion of which represented one equity cure that was eligible to eliminate any EBITDA shortfalls through December 31, 2023, in accordance with the 2022 AmeriGas OLP Credit Agreement.
 As a result of such capital contributions, AmeriGas OLP and the Partnership were in compliance with all financial covenants after consideration of the equity cure provision as of December 31, 2023.
+As of March 31, 2024, the Partnership was in compliance with all debt covenants as set forth in the 2022 AmeriGas OLP Credit Agreement without the consideration of the equity cure provision.
+The financial covenant leverage ratio under the 2022 AmeriGas OLP Credit Agreement as of March 31, 2024 must be no greater than 5.75, with a decrease to 5.50 beginning in September 2024.
+The actual leverage ratio as of March 31, 2024 was 5.74.

-UGI also provided an irrevocable letter of support whereby UGI has committed to fund any such EBITDA shortfalls and debt service, if any.
+UGI provided an irrevocable letter of support whereby UGI has committed to fund any such EBITDA shortfalls and debt service, if any.
 Based on the support and the projected EBITDA, AmeriGas OLP is expected to remain in compliance with its financial debt covenants for the succeeding twelve-month period.